-The myths related to Hercules are a symbol infinite power which the demi-god possessed.
-He has been a prominent figure in later Western Art and Literature.
+The myths showed Hercules as a symbol of the infinite power which the demi-god possessed.
+He has been a prominent figure in later Western art and literature as well.

 10. The Myth of Janus

-Final Conclusion: There are innumerable myths and stories when it comes to Roman civilisation.
-Some even are the adaptions from Greek mythology.
-But no matter what Romans have been a cradle of culture which with blind faith follow what their ancestors had left behind for them, i.e. their beliefs and myths.
+There are innumerable myths and stories from Roman civilization.
+Some are even adaptations from Greek mythology.
+But no matter what, ancient Rome has been a cradle of culture from which future generations have developed their own beliefs and myths.

 2 thoughts on “Top 10 Popular and Fascinating Myths in Ancient Rome”

 In the second myth, “History of Aeneas”, it says that Aphrodite is the Roman version of Venus.
 Actually, the opposite is true.
 Aphrodite is the Greek god of love, beauty, etc.

 Since other months, like January, are named after Roman gods, you’d be forgiven for thinking February was named after the Roman god Februus.
 But, the word February comes from the Roman festival of purification called Februa, during which people were ritually washed.